Now all roads lead to France and heavy is the tread

 A Swiss Outpost Guarding a Pass to Italy

-In places the frontier had considerable defences, including bunkers and barbed wire, similar to those used by the opposing sides in combat.
-However as this image shows, in places away from the fighting little separated the Swiss and their neighbours.
-Although Switzerland is a small country, the frontier was 1,400km (870 miles) in length, and could not be guarded in great strength everywhere!
+In places the frontier had considerable defenses, including bunkers and barbed wire, similar to those used by the opposing sides in combat.
+However as this image shows, in places away from the fighting little separated the Swiss and their neighbors.
+Although Switzerland is a small country, the frontier was 1,400 km (870 miles) in length and could not be guarded in great strength everywhere!
 There are said to have been some 1,000 violations of the frontier during the war.

 A Swiss Guard and German Soldier Chat at the Border